MagicMike90/SOE/README.md

-# Problem of setup vagrant using docker provision and provider

-1. Ubuntu box has no docker preinstall
-2.
+# A portable vagrant dev environment with boot2docker